galaxyproject/training-material/about.md

 ## Free & Open Source

 Both the GTN Framework, and all materials in the GTN are openly licensed and free to use.
-The GTN code and libraries is available under <a rel="license" href="https://github.com/galaxyproject/training-material/blob/main/LICENSE.md">MIT</a>, and most tutorials are available under a Creative Commons license: <a rel="license" href="https://spdx.org/licenses/CC-BY-4.0">CC-BY-4.0</a>
+The GTN code and libraries is available under [MIT](https://github.com/galaxyproject/training-material/blob/main/LICENSE.md), and most tutorials are available under a Creative Commons license [CC-BY-4.0](https://spdx.org/licenses/CC-BY-4.0")

 <style>
 #hero {